jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ```java
 ```

 +++++++++++++++++++++++++++++++++++++
 # NOTES
-Objects need to be returned to the pool otherwise you'll end up with a drained pool.
-I don't think that work references will work.
-Need a means to release the object.
-Maybe something like close() might help.

-Objects need to be cleaned of any intrinsic state, otherwise, you could end up with a cess pool.

-As for an implementation, consider using a Queue.
-May need an `initialize(arguments)` method as well.

 Still have to deal with concurrency and state.
 Memory leaks is a different topic.
 This pattern will always leak in that objects are added to the pool at start up and they remain as long as the process is running.